Sky Tonight

 Angular diameter"

-This section provides an interactive projection of the solar system, illustrating the relative positions of C/2022 E2 (ATLAS), Earth, and the Sun throughout the year.
-By sliding the image left or right, you can change the day of the year, observing how the positions of C/2022 E2 (ATLAS) and Earth shift in their orbits around the Sun.
+This interactive projection shows the current positions of C/2022 E2 (ATLAS), Earth, and the Sun in the Solar System.
+By sliding the image left or right, you can change the day of the year and see how C/2022 E2 (ATLAS) and Earth move along their orbits around the Sun.

 Finder Chart for C/2022 E2 (ATLAS)